Workplace monitoring, while controversial for some, is a legitimate and legal method that you can implement to protect your staff and business.

 Be open on the need for surveillance

-While employers are legally authorised to monitor employees through various methods, it's prudent to implement these systems in an open, fair and lawful manner.
+While employers are legally authorised to monitor employees through various methods, it's important to implement these systems in an open, fair and lawful manner.
 It's also recommended that employers consider if surveillance is in fact necessary, and that appropriate steps are taken to establish that any monitoring methods are proportionate to the risks involved.

 Best practice employers discuss and agree workplace monitoring policies with their staff rather than unilaterally impose them.